philippinespire/pire_cssl_data_processing/spratelloides_delicatulus/2nd_sequencing_run/README.md

 sbatch concat_diff_lanes.sh concatenated_files
 ```

-will assess success of new script soon
+Checking that the concat script worked:
 ```
 # script prints out a log with what it has done.
 Lets check it out:
 less cat*out